javeriaamin/COVID-19-Grading-System-/README.md

-from tensorflow.keras.losses import BinaryCrossentropy from tensorflow.keras.preprocessing.image import ImageDataGenerator from tensorflow.keras import backend as K

-# Insert the path of the segmentation dataset
-image_path = "/path/to/images"  # Change this to the actual path
-mask_path = "/path/to/masks"    # Change this to the actual path
+from tensorflow.keras.losses import BinaryCrossentropy from tensorflow.keras.preprocessing.image import ImageDataGenerator from tensorflow.keras import backend as K image_path = "/path/to/images"  # Change this to the actual path mask_path = "/path/to/masks"    # Change this to the actual path